by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-WARNING: The amount of time needed to cook food by any method seems to have decreased slightly (January 2018), although we don’t know why.
-So you may need to adjust all recipes.
+WARNING: The amount of time needed to cook food by any method seems to have decreased somewhat (January 2019).
+So you will need to adjust all recipes.
 The suggestions in this article have been adjusted to take into account this shift in the energies of our planet.